-These mouth-watering Thai Beef Satay Skewers are tangy, slightly spicy and perfectly balanced with a cool and creamy peanut dipping sauce.
+These mouth-watering Thai Beef Satay Skewers are tangy, tender, and perfectly balanced with a cool and creamy peanut dipping sauce.

-In the effort of Week 4’s challenge to reduce sodium in recipes using lemons, I have created these mouthwatering Thai Beef Satay Skewers with Creamy Peanut Dipping Sauce.
-The fragrant marinade made with bright lemon juice, fresh ginger, and soy sauce is super versatile so I always recommend making a double batch to use later in the week on chicken, pork, fish or vegetables.
+Recently I created these mouthwatering Thai Beef Satay Skewers with Creamy Peanut Dipping Sauce.
+The fragrant marinade made with bright lemon juice, fresh ginger, and soy sauce is super versatile, so I always recommend making a double batch to use later in the week on chicken, pork, fish or vegetables.

 No forks required.

 Satay Beef Skewers with Peanut Dipping Sauce

 - 1 pound Certified Angus Beef flank or skirt steak (cut in 1-inch strips)

 - 1 teaspoon fish sauce

 - In a medium glass bowl, whisk together beef marinade: lemon juice, ginger, soy sauce, fish sauce, garlic and chili paste.
 Add beef strips to the bowl and toss well to coat.
 Let sit at room temperature for 20-30 minutes or marinate in the refrigerator for up to overnight.

 - Prepare peanut dipping sauce by whisking together all ingredients in a small bowl.
 Slowly add in warm tap water, about a tablespoon at a time, until you reach desired consistency.
 Reserve for later.